Disclaimer: This post contains affiliate links. I will earn a commission if you make a purchase by clicking on the link at no extra cost to you.

 While enjoying Taman Mahkota Jubli Emas, head towards the "Selamat Datang - Welcome to Brunei" sign/fountain featuring the colours of the national flag.
 This square is a popular hangout for families and teenagers alike.
 Once the sun sets, trishaws or kids' trolleys are available for rent from one of the vendors.

-STREET FOOD MARKETS
+STREET FOOD IN BRUNEI

 Unlike other countries in South East Asia, Brunei isn't known as a foodie destination.
 You can, nonetheless, indulge in local foods at the handful of street food markets.
 The biggest street food market is in the suburb of Gadong a few kilometers from Bandar Seri Begawan.
 Pasar Gadong is open daily as of 4 p.m. until late and offers popular regional foods such as grilled meat skewers.